researchling/PhonoLogically/README.md

      - **FR**: AZERTY
    - **Adaptable difficulty**
      - **Easy Mode**: Accepts any valid phoneme combination of correct length
-     - **Hard Mode**: Only accepts real words from the curated word list
+     - **Difficult Mode**: Only accepts real words from the curated word list
 - **Background**: Option to add individual backgrounds by including photos in the assets/img folder and commenting in the respective code segments
 - **Support**
    - **Rules section**: Explains the basic game principle using example tiles and includes further relevant notes
-   - **Phoneme Inventory section**: Offers example words with transcriptions for every phoneme, RP and GA specific
+   - **Phoneme Inventory section**: Offers example words with transcriptions for every phoneme (RP and GA specific)
    - **Tip button**: Reveals first phoneme of the transcription
 - **Solution reveal**: IPA transcriptions with stress marks and standard orthography are shown at the end of the game
 - **Performance-based feedback**: Win messages vary depending on success and attempt count